Hardware Binning Explained: Silicon Quality, Component Selection & the Silicon Lottery

 Intel's Binning Process

-• Mid-High Bin: These become standard K-series (unlocked) processors
+• Mid-High Bin: Standard K-series (unlocked) processors

 Intel's "Cracked" Dies